taichi/modernjs/modernjs.en.md

 The problem is that importing CSS as if it is a JavaScript object is handled this way.

 In this case, the CSS must also be applied to the component during unit tests that do not need to evaluate the state of the style at all.
-If import is processed in a naive manner as it is, it becomes an error because it can not parse import destination CSS as JavaScript.
+If an import is processed in a naive manner as it is, it becomes an error because it can not parse import destination CSS as JavaScript.

 It is hard to write code with many curly braces as a code, so I want to avoid it if possible.
 Braces are difficult to type because they require Shift.